Languages in Star Wars: Aurebesh

-Aurebesh is an alphabet used to represent spoken Galactic Basic (i.e. English) and is the most commonly seen form of written language in the Star Wars franchise; its letters correspond to each English letter, plus certain English digraphs.
+Aurebesh is an alphabet used to represent spoken Galactic Basic (i.e. English) and is the most commonly seen form of written language in the Star Wars franchise.
+Its letters correspond to each English letter, plus certain English digraphs (pair of characters).

 The alphabet was based on shapes designed by Joe Johnston for the original trilogy, which are briefly featured in screen displays in Return of the Jedi.
 Johnston's design, called Star Wars 76, was used to create a font and again used in Attack of the Clones by Metschan, who incorporated the font alongside the later Aurebesh version used in the spin-off products.
+The 2004 DVD release of the original trilogy replaced Latin characters with Aurebesh.

 In the early 1990s, Stephen Crane, art director at West End Games, became intrigued with the shapes as they appeared on the Death Star.
 He sought to develop them into an alphabet to be used in West End Games' licensed Star Wars products, primarily to allow players to render their characters' names, and received permission from Lucasfilm to do so as long as it was presented as one of many alphabets in the Star Wars galaxy, not the sole and exclusive alphabet.
 After copying the letters from screenshots by hand, he standardized the letters based on shapes similar to the Eurostile font.
 He named and assigned a value to each letter, and derived the name "Aurebesh" from the names of the first two letters: aurek and besh.
 Once Crane completed the alphabet, Lucasfilm requested a copy to distribute to other licensees.

 In anticipation of the December 2015 release of The Force Awakens, Google Translate added a feature to render text into Aurebesh in November 2015, which was subsequently removed in February 2016.